Post-Bariatric Research Study

 Inclusion Criteria:

 All procedures take place at the Texas Diabetes Institute or UT Health Science locations in the San Antonio area.
-Participants will first complete a screening visit, which may include a glucose tolerance test.
-If eligible, you will take part in two in-person visits, each lasting at least 6-7 hours, during which you will receive either the investigational medication or a placebo.
-Your daily glucose profile will be monitored with continuous glucose monitoring.
-Study visits are spaced at least two weeks apart.
-You will also complete follow-up lab testing after about 8 weeks and brief phone check-ins throughout the study.
+Participants will first complete a screening visit, which includes an oral glucose tolerance test or meal tolerance test, as well as additional studies (such as x-ray, glucose, heart rate monitoring, and energy balance measurements).
+If eligible, you will take part in paired studies with required in-person visits, each lasting at least 7 hours, during which you will receive either the investigational medication or placebo.
+The details about these studies will be discussed with you at length.

 Yes, participants can receive up to $1,150 for completing the study.
 Meals will be provided during study visits.